Mending tiny broken hearts

 The dynamic duo of Dr. John Brown and Dr. Jeremy Herrmann operated on him Thursday at Riley Hospital for Children at IU Health.
 It was the second of three planned open-heart surgeries for the little boy, born Nov.
-6 with hypoplastic left heart syndrome and dextrocardia (a rare condition in which the heart points toward the right side of the chest instead of the left).
+6 with hypoplastic left heart syndrome (HLHS) and dextrocardia (a rare condition in which the heart points toward the right side of the chest instead of the left).

 Josiah first had open-heart surgery when he was 6 days old.
 He spent the next several weeks hospitalized at Riley before being discharged on Christmas Eve.